rajurathod0577/javascript-30-projects/README.md

 ## 01 Drum Kit
 Learned to bind event listners to keys using forEach. keyCode is depricated so change data-key to alphabates.

+## 02 Clock
+Clock using Javascript and CSS.
+Date function is used.